camsys/clever-avl-forwarder/README.md

 ### Running the Application
-You can build the application using maven: `mvn clean package` You can run the jar using the following command:
+You can build the application using maven: `mvn clean package` You can run the jar using the following command: `java -jar clever-avl-forwarder.jar`

 ### Configuration